 Explanation:

-D. Incorrect.
-Resistors oppose d.c. through resistance, not inductive reactance.
+D. d.c through a resistor: A resistor opposes both a.c. and d.c. through resistance, not inductive reactance.

 21. The velocities of light in air and in glass are \( 3.0 \times 10^8 \, \text{m s}^{-1} \) and \( 2.0 \times 10^8 \, \text{m s}^{-1} \) respectively.
 Calculate the sine of the angle of incidence that will produce an angle refraction of 30°.
 For a ray of light incident on the glass.